Outdoor Food Pantry

 We offer a changing selection of rescued, frozen foods including frozen fruits & veggies, meat, prepared foods, or leftovers from our other food support services.
 Rescued food is all perfectly good food that has been donated because it is close to expiry, overstocked, mislabeled or has damaged packaging.

 Sorry, no donations allowed for food safe reasons.

 We offer quality rescued food to community members in a safe and welcoming environment.

 What is it ?
 Each Tuesday, individuals and families can “shop” rescued food for free: fresh fruits and vegetables, dairy, frozen healthy food, dry food… each week is different.
 Homemade meals and treats (cooked with the same rescued food by volunteers) and Red Cedar Cafe meals are available in fairly large quantities.
-Each participant also gets a $25 gift card to use at Thrifty Foods, so that you can purchase what you need and did not find in our “free shop” that week.

 Who can access this service ?
 We prioritize people who identify as food-insecure.
 If you don’t have access in terms of quantity and quality to a healthy, consistent and culturally-appropriate diet, you are eligible.
 No questions asked.
 Individuals of all ages, along with families, are eligible.
 Whether you would simply need to eat more fruits and vegetables, more proteins, if you have to skip some meals or if you go to bed hungry, you are eligible.